The Khovanov homology of (p,-p,q) pretzel knots: Main Result

 We compute the Khovanov homology for the class of $(3,-3,q)$ pretzel knots.
 This same proof can be used to compute $P(p,-p,q)$ knots once an appropriate base case for the induction can be found. {\begin{theorem} Let $K_q=P(3,-3,q)$, the 3-stranded pretzel knot where $q \geq 5$.
 Then

 and $Kh^j(K_q)=0$ for all other values of $j$. \end{theorem} \begin{proof} We proceed by induction on $q$.
 The case for $q=5$ can be verified computationally \cite{KAtlas}.

-For $q>5$ we consider the following 3 diagrams:
+For $q>5$ we consider the following 3 diagrams.

 Notice that $D_1$ is the diagram $D$ with the last crossing in the last column resolved in the $0$-smoothing.
 Likewise $D_2$ is $D$ with the crossing resolved in the $1$-smoothing.
-Therefore we have the long exact sequence from section 2.4 (Equation \ref{LES}).
+Therefore the long exact sequence (\ref{LES}) gives

 We observe that $D_1$ is a diagram for the $2$-component unlink.
 Therefore

 Whichever orientation we put on $D_1$, $n_+ = 3+q-1$ and $n_- = 3$.
 Therefore